Annikaattori/Data-engineering-DataWarehousingAndETLpipeline/README.md

 1. **Sampling**: `FMIClient` down-samples to hourly resolution by flooring timestamps and keeping the latest observation within each hour.
 Sample fixtures follow the same rule for parity with live data.
 2. **Kafka**: `ObservationProducer` publishes the latest hourly readings from the station whitelist.
 Messages are JSON-encoded.
 3. **BigQuery load**: `ObservationConsumer` batches Kafka messages, converts them with `transformations.prepare_hourly_for_bigquery`, deduplicates on `(station_id, timestamp)`, and appends directly to the hourly table (`CONFIG.hourly_table`).
 The consumer remains running until stopped manually.
-4. **Orchestration**: Airflow triggers the producer and starts the continuous consumer hourly, or you can run the consumer long-lived outside Airflow.
+4. **Orchestration**: Airflow triggers the producer and starts the continuous consumer
 5. **Visualisation**: `visualization/app.py` can read BigQuery or the bundled sample data.

 ## Environment configuration